 1. The calibration laboratory shall be accredited in accordance with the:

 requirements of ISO/IEC 17025, General requirements for the competence of testing and calibration laboratories.

 2. The calibration laboratory’s Scope of Accreditation to ISO/IEC 17025 shall:

-encompass the calibration parameter of Force (e.g., ASTM E74, Tension and/or Compression 100 to 1000K lbf with an CMC of XXX or better).
+encompass the calibration parameter of Force (e.g., ASTM E74, Tension and/or Compression 100 to 1000K lbf with a CMC uncertainty parameter of XXX or better).
 Example below clearly shows the lab can perform calibration in accordance with ASTM E74, ISO 376 and other methods.

 Note:If the device is to be calibrated in both Ascending and Descending modes, ask the calibration provider if they have their standards calibrated in both modes.
 We wrote a blog on ascending and descending measurement errors.
 The blog can be found here.
 Many scopes do not contain this information and the provider must be asked if they had their instruments calibrated in the descending mode.

 3. The accreditation of a testing or calibration laboratory shall be issued by an Accreditation Body (AB) that is: